vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 it is recommended to let it burst when it needs.

 Moreover, **VSecM Safe** is a go-based application.
-Limiting CPU on Go-based workloads can be problematic due to the nature of [Go’s garbage collector (*GC*) and concurrency management][go-gc].
+Limiting CPU on Go-based workloads can be problematic due to the nature of [Go's garbage collector (*GC*) and concurrency management][go-gc].

 In Go, a significant portion of CPU usage can be attributed to the garbage collector (*GC*).
-It’s designed to be fast and optimized, so altering its behavior is generally **not** recommended.
+It's designed to be fast and optimized, so altering its behavior is generally **not** recommended.

-Limiting CPU directly for Go-based workloads might not be the best approach due to the intricacies of Go’s garbage collection and concurrency model.
+Limiting CPU directly for Go-based workloads might not be the best approach due to the intricacies of Go's garbage collection and concurrency model.
 And **VSecM Safe** is no exception to this.

 Instead, profiling it to understand its specific needs in your cluster and